lestrrat-morgue/go-idpot/README.md

-and a text/plain response with just the ID in its body will be returned, which you can be sure that it will not be generated again from that same pot (as long as you don't manually muck witht he backend DB)
+and a text/plain response with just the ID in its body will be returned, which you can be sure that it will not be generated again from that same pot (as long as you don't manually muck with the backend DB)

+If you just want to get the current value (which can only be needed for admin purposes), then you can issue a GET request to the same URL, and you will get the current ID, and it won't be automatically incremented

 Building
 ========